 Pregnancy requires the heart to work harder.
 Consequently, pregnancy may worsen a heart disorder or cause a heart disorder to produce symptoms for the first time.
-Usually, serious problems, including death of the woman or fetus, occur only when a heart disorder is severe before the woman becomes pregnant.
-About 1% of women who have a severe heart disorder before becoming pregnant die as a result of the pregnancy, usually because of heart failure.
+Usually, the risk of death (to the woman or fetus) is increased only when a heart disorder was severe before the woman became pregnant.
+However, depending on the type and severity of the heart disorder, serious complications may develop in more than 10% of women.
+These complications include accumulation of fluid in the lungs (pulmonary edema), an abnormal heart rhythm, and stroke.

 The risk of problems increases throughout pregnancy as demands on the heart increase.
 Pregnant women with a heart disorder may become unusually tired and may need to limit their activities.
 Rarely, women with a severe heart disorder are advised to have an abortion early in pregnancy.
 Risk is also increased during labor and delivery.
 After delivery, women with a severe heart disorder may not be out of danger for at least 6 months, depending on the type of heart disorder.